charmplusplus/charm4py/docs/tutorial.rst

       self.data += x  # apply parameter
       return self.data.copy() # return result to caller

+This will block the thread on the caller side while it waits for the result, but it is important to note that it does not block the whole process.
+Other available work (including of the same chare that blocked) will continue to be executed.

 .. tip::
     Proxies can be sent to other chares as arguments of methods.
 We will see this in the *Hello World* example below.